schutera/DeepLearningLecture_Schutera/Projects/BeeID/readme.txt

 In case of questions, please do not hesitate to contact: mark.schutera@mailbox.org or mark.schutera@kit.edu Feel free to use the dataset or code in your own work, and make sure to cite ours.

+Get the open-reid repository (https://github.com/Cysu/open-reid) ready for this dataset:

+Install scipy with version 1.2.1 pip install scipy==1.2.1